 A significant number of authors dealing with quality say that certification is intended and achieved just for market reasons.
-Gore (1994) says that this option is minimalist once it has to be achieved with the lowest cost and the highest enthusiasm.
-On the other hand, there are some authors (Jhones et al., 1997) who consider that certification is, on its own, a previous performance indicator.
-Yet these organizations show a stronger top management engagement what may enable better results than the others.
+Gore (1994) says that this option is minimalist in the sense of a need to be achieved with the lowest cost and the highest enthusiasm.
+On the other hand, there are some authors (Jhones et al., 1997) who consider that certification is on its own a previous performance indicator.
+These organizations show a stronger top management engagement what may enable better results than the others.

 The interest considered by the International entities as to this matter should be emphasised.
-ISO - International Organization for Standardization, has issued, in September 2006, the ISO 10014 - addressed to the top management of the organizations considering the economic and financial benefits (in addition to ISO 9004 - continuous improvement).
+ISO - International Organization for Standardization, has issued, in September 2006, the ISO 10014 - addressed to the top management of the organizations and considering the economic and financial benefits (in addition to ISO 9004 - continuous improvement).